sbtznb/aws-lambda-ackermann-s3/README.md

 mvn clean package
 ```

 3. Deploy the JAR file to AWS Lambda using the AWS CLI.
-Of course, may also deploy the JAR file using the Lambda console In the Code Source pane, choose Upload from and then .zip file.
+Of course, you may also deploy the JAR file using the Lambda console In the Code Source pane, choose Upload from and then .zip file.

 ```bash
 cd ./target